Laser for Veins

 Endovenous Laser Ablation

-Laser for veins: summary
+Laser for Varicose Veins

-How does laser for veins work?
+How does laser for Varicose Veins work?

 Endovenous Laser Ablation (EVLA) uses a laser fibre, which is inserted into the abnormal vein via a small skin puncture.